From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: Performance Evaluation

-In addition to energy consumption, we also analyze the cumulative defense cost of the UAV swarm, which is defined as the total cost associated with MTD execution during the entire episode.
+In addition to energy consumption, we analyze the cumulative defense cost, which reflects the resource expenditure from triggering MTD mechanisms.
 As we can see in Fig.~\ref{Cumulative_cost}, the cumulative defense cost varies significantly across different methods and attack scenarios.
 It is evident that the proposed method consistently achieves the lowest cumulative cost, regardless of the attack type or attacker strategy.
 This demonstrates the superior efficiency of our approach in minimizing unnecessary defense actions while maintaining robust protection.
 Furthermore, baseline methods such as WF-MTD and RE-MTD incur significantly increasing costs, as they tend to trigger more frequent or redundant actions due to their lack of adaptive coordination.
 In contrast, for both node and link attacks from fixed and random attackers, PG-FMADRL maintains a nearly flat cost curve, indicating that the swarm can effectively mitigate attacks with minimal resource expenditure.
 Specifically, PG-FMADRL achieves a cumulative cost of 1.16 under fixed link attacks when the episode ends, having a significant reduction of 98.3\% compared to RE-MTD.

 When facing the more challenging greedy attacker, which dynamically adapts its strategy to maximize disruption, the advantage of PG-FMADRL becomes even more pronounced.
 While all baseline methods experience a sharp rise in cumulative cost, reflecting their struggle to efficiently counter adaptive threats, PG-FMADRL still maintains a much slower cost growth.
 This is attributed to its federated learning framework, which enables global agent collaboration and more intelligent, context-aware defense decisions.
 Notably, DESOLATER and ID-HAM, which also employ multi-agent DRL, perform better than WF-MTD and RE-MTD but still lag behind PG-FMADRL, especially in the link attack scenario.
 This further highlights the benefit of parameter aggregation and reward-weighted policy updates in our approach, which allow for both effective adaptation and cost control.